Professional edition active

 • Corticosteroids for children with nephrotic-range proteinuria

-• Kidney transplantation for patients with end-stage kidney disease
+• Kidney transplantation for patients with kidney failure

 Underlying disorders are treated when possible.
-Patients with mild disease (ie, normal kidney function and non–nephrotic-range proteinuria or significant hematuria) are typically treated with angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
+Patients with mild disease (ie, normal kidney function and non–nephrotic-range proteinuria or significant hematuria) are typically treated with angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs).
 Additional immunosuppressive therapy is typically not indicated in such patients.

 Other general supportive measures include dietary and sodium restriction, antihypertensive therapy, renin-angiotensin inhibition, and treatment of dyslipidemia.